stfc/PSyclone/doc/user_guide/transformations.rst

 The generic versions of these transformations (i.e. ones that theoretically work for all APIs) were given in the :ref:`sec_transformations_available` section.
+Examples of their use, for both CPU and offload to GPU, may be found in the ``PSyclone/examples/nemo/scripts/omp_?pu_trans.py`` transformation scripts.

 The API-specific versions of these transformations are described in the API-specific sections of this document.
+Examples for the LFRic API may be found in ``PSyclone/examples/lfric/scripts``.

 .. _openmp-reductions: